9 Reasons Why High Fat Can Harm Your ThyroidFebruary 15, 2017

-- T3 Too High – it is typically because you took your thyroid medication before an examination.
-Overall, it speaks to the absorption cycle of T3 in your body, and this could lead to well-intending doctors prescribing improper medications.
+- T3 Too High – Typically because you took your thyroid medication before an examination.
+Overall, it speaks to the absorption cycle of T3 in your body.
+It could lead to well-intending doctors prescribing improper medications.

-- Erratic Antibody Levels – thyroid antibodies are good to confirm diagnoses, but they don’t rule it out when they aren’t around.
-They’re also important to note for fertility (6).
+- Erratic Antibody Levels – thyroid antibodies are good to confirm diagnoses, but they don’t rule it out.
+They’re also important to note for fertility5.
 High antibodies, four digits and above, can cause issues.
 Otherwise, there probably isn’t a lot to say about your problems.
-They can go up and down randomly, so keep that in mind and do not worry too much.
+They can go up and down randomly.

 - TSH Drift – Your TSH isn’t going to level out immediately.
 It can take about three months for your TSH to level out after you have made a change in your lifestyle.
 If it’s moving down, it might be enough to say that it was the intent that is wanted, but it won’t reach that state until enough time has passed.
 Patience is key, so make sure you are keeping an eye on it’s steadiness.